 If you are not following anyone yet, you will be able to see a list of suggested users, by navigating to the ‘Home’ section or ‘Your Pulse’ section: in the Following tab.
 You will also find the most trending posts in the Trending tab.

-Notifications will update anytime you receive a like or you have a new follower on your Bitfinex Pulse account.
+Notifications will update anytime you receive a like or a comment, when you are tagged in a pulse post, or when you have a new follower on your Bitfinex Pulse account.
 The nicknames that appear are clickable, enabling you a quick access to connect with users which connected to you.

 Comments are available for public pulses.
 Each comment acts as an individual pulse having its own shareable URL.
 In addition, similar to posting a pulse, you are able to upload images and charts along with your written up comment.
 When you hover over a pulse, the ‘Reply’ button will show, which will allow you to respond to a pulse: